AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 1 - Time Series/README.md

 What task(s) should the student do e.g. implement certain lines of code?

 ## Getting help
-Ask on Teams or contact XXX at email xxx@example.com.
+Ask on Teams or contact Chen Li at email cl@mp.aau.dk.